 Call for Abstracts

-Abstract submissions for the ACSEP Annual Scientific Conference are now open.
+Abstract submissions for the ACSEP Annual Scientific Conference are now closed.

 1. Submission of abstracts

 The ACSEP Conference Program Committee invites you to submit an abstract to be considered for oral or poster presentations within all fields of sports and exercise medicine.
-This years conference theme is ‘High Performance Medicine’.
+This years conference theme is ‘Future Proof Your SEM’.

 2. Abstract submission guidelines - oral and poster presentations